alephium/gpu-miner/README.md

 1. Build the miner by running `curl -L https://github.com/alephium/gpu-miner/raw/master/get-miner.sh | bash`
 2. Run `gpu-miner/run-miner.sh` to start the miner

-You could specify the miner api with `-a broker` parameters and GPU indexes with `-g 1 2`.
+You could specify the miner api with `-a broker` parameters, GPU indexes with `-g 1 2` and enable the alternate GPU init with '-n'.

+The alternate GPU init shouldn't have much impact on linux, but is very important on windows.

 ### Windows miner from source code